mozilla/extension-workshop/src/content/documentation/publish/add-on-policies.md

 ## No Surprises

-Surprises can be appropriate in many situations, but they are not welcome when user security, privacy and control are at stake.
-It is extremely important to be as transparent as possible when submitting an add-on.
-The user should be able to easily discern what the functionality of your add-on is and not be presented with unexpected user experiences after installing it.
+Users should be able to easily discern what the functionality of your add-on is and should not be presented with unexpected user experiences after installing it.
+The add-on should have an easy-to-read description about everything it does, and any information it collects.
+Please consult our best practices guide for [creating an appealing listing](/documentation/develop/create-an-appealing-listing/).

 ### Unexpected features

-“Unexpected” features are those that are unrelated to the add-on’s primary function, and are not likely from the add-on name or description to be expected by a user installing that add-on.
+“Unexpected” features are those that are unrelated to the add-on’s primary function, and are not intuitive from the add-on name or description.
+This includes features that impact user privacy or security, make unexpected changes to web content, change default settings like the new tab page, homepage, or search engine, or are not related to the add-on’s core function(s).

-Should an add-on include any unexpected feature that falls into one of the following categories:

-- Potentially compromises user privacy or security (like sending data to third parties)
-- Changes default settings like the new tab page, homepage or search engine
-- Makes unexpected changes to the browser or web content
-- Includes features or functionality not related to the add-on’s core function(s)

-Then the “unexpected” feature(s) must adhere to all of the following requirements:
+Any “unexpected” feature(s) must adhere to all of the following requirements:

-- The add-on description must clearly state what changes the add-on makes.
+- The add-on description must clearly state any changes made by these features.
-- All changes must be “opt-in”, meaning the user has to take non-default action to enact the change.
-Changes that prompt the user via the permissions system don’t require an additional opt-in.
+- The features must be “opt-in”, meaning the user has to take non-default action to enact the change.
+Changes prompted by Firefox after the add-on is installed do not require an additional opt-in.
+The permissions prompt shown when installing an add-on does not alleviate the need for an opt-in.
 - The opt-in interface must clearly state the name of the add-on requesting the change.

 {% endcapture %}